salihcantekin/InputReader/README.md

                     .TimeOnly("Enter a time (HH:mm:ss): ", "HH:mm:ss")
                     .ReadUntilInRange(CustomTimeOnly.From(hour: 10), CustomTimeOnly.From(hour: 18));

+var passWordResult = Input
+                        .Password("Enter your password: ", Constants.Chars.NoChar) // No char will be shown
+                      //.PassWord("Enter your password: ", Constants.Chars.Asterisk) // Asterisk will be shown")
+                        .Read();

 ```

 All the readers, return a result object that's derived from `InputValue` class.
 This object contains the input value and a boolean property `IsValid` that indicates if the input is valid or not.